Brokerages Set Alibaba Group Holding Limited (NYSE:BABA) Target Price at $162.24

 Shares of Alibaba Group Holding Limited (NYSE:BABA – Get Rating) have received a consensus recommendation of “Moderate Buy” from the twenty-three ratings firms that are covering the stock, MarketBeat reports.
 Three research analysts have rated the stock with a hold recommendation and seventeen have assigned a buy recommendation to the company.
 The average 12-month target price among brokerages that have issued a report on the stock in the last year is $162.24.

 A number of analysts have recently weighed in on BABA shares.
-Citigroup reduced their target price on shares of Alibaba Group from $176.00 to $172.00 and set a “buy” rating on the stock in a research report on Tuesday, July 5th.
-Morgan Stanley reduced their target price on shares of Alibaba Group from $140.00 to $110.00 and set an “overweight” rating on the stock in a research report on Friday, September 30th.
+The Goldman Sachs Group upped their target price on shares of Alibaba Group from $163.00 to $167.00 in a research report on Monday, July 11th.
 HSBC reduced their target price on shares of Alibaba Group from $146.00 to $141.00 and set a “buy” rating on the stock in a research report on Tuesday, July 5th.
-Barclays reduced their target price on shares of Alibaba Group from $161.00 to $135.00 and set an “overweight” rating on the stock in a research report on Monday, October 3rd.
-Finally, Sanford C. Bernstein raised shares of Alibaba Group from a “market perform” rating to an “outperform” rating and increased their price objective for the company from $115.00 to $130.00 in a research report on Tuesday, July 19th.
+StockNews.com began coverage on shares of Alibaba Group in a research report on Wednesday, October 12th.
+They issued a “hold” rating on the stock.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of Alibaba Group from $155.00 to $160.00 in a research report on Monday, August 8th.
+Finally, Barclays cut their price objective on shares of Alibaba Group from $161.00 to $135.00 and set an “overweight” rating on the stock in a research report on Monday, October 3rd.

 Hedge Funds Weigh In On Alibaba Group